chihhsunlin/nccu-dp-lab.github.io/_pages/lab.md

 author_profile: false
 ---

-### NCCU Differential Privacy Lab
+### NCCU Privacy & Security Lab

-The Differential Privacy Lab conducts research on privacy-preserving data analysis and secure machine learning, with a particular emphasis on differential privacy.
+The Privacy & Security Lab conducts research on privacy-preserving data analysis and secure machine learning, with a particular emphasis on differential privacy.
 Our goal is to develop practical and theoretically sound methods that enable data sharing and analysis while protecting sensitive information.